zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

 ## Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

-- Tables reconvene with the larger group to hear a SME share the preferred solution for the case study
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references